joojkun/Discord-Moderation-Bot/README.md

-# Script Documentation: Discord Bot for Role Management and Fun
+# Discord Bot for Role Management and Fun

 This Python script is designed to create a bot using the Discord API for role management and fun interactions.
 The bot can perform various actions, including displaying a list of available commands and emotes, managing roles, generating memes, and responding to reactions.
 Below is a detailed documentation of the script: